 - Documentation of red flags in initial evaluation of a patient with back pain.

 - Performance of hand hygiene in the hospital or clinic.

 Assessment of implementation of established processes is often measured as adherence to guidelines.
 These guidelines may be established by expert panels (e.g., American College of Chest Physician Guidelines for VTE Prophylaxis) based on various levels of evidence.
-The National Guideline Clearinghouse2 contains links to many commonly accepted guidelines.
-It is run by the Agency for Healthcare Research and Quality, and has searchable links to hundreds of published guidelines.
-Physical Medicine and Rehabilitation (PM&R) specific guidelines are also available online.3 These include guidelines developed and/or endorsed by the American Academy of Physical Medicine and Rehabilitation.
+The National Guideline Clearinghouse, run by the Agency for Healthcare Research and Quality, contains searchable links to many commonly accepted guidelines.5 Physical Medicine and Rehabilitation (PM&R) specific guidelines are also available online.6 These include guidelines developed and/or endorsed by the American Academy of Physical Medicine and Rehabilitation (AAPM&R).